Alternative Physical Address Ideas

 In accordance with our DPA, Mailchimp will provide European users with written notice of compulsory requests to access their data, unless we are prohibited by law from doing so.

 In order to demonstrate our commitment to privacy and our efforts to be as transparent as possible, Mailchimp now publishes annual transparency reports (available here) to document the number and type of legal requests we receive.
 While there are restrictions over the level of detail we can provide, we will do our best to be as transparent as legally possible in all such reports.
 In the meantime, if you have any questions please contact us at firstname.lastname@example.org.

 At the heart of the recent CJEU ruling (and one of the main reasons the Privacy Shield was invalidated) was an expressed concern about U.S. national intelligence and surveillance programs under Section 702, also referred to as the FISA Amendments Act, and under Executive Order 12333.
 As a matter of general practice, Mailchimp does not voluntarily provide government agencies or authorities (including law enforcement) with access to or information about Mailchimp accounts.
 However, as a B2B email marketing platform and therefore an “electronic communication service,” Mailchimp is, like nearly all U.S. cloud service providers, the type of entity to which the U.S. government is technically authorized to issue FISA directives under Section 702 or undertake intelligence gathering under EO 12333.
-This means Mailchimp can, and has previously on limited occasions, received such compulsory information requests.
-This is illustrated in our annual transparency reports (which document the limited number and type of legal requests we receive).
+This means Mailchimp can technically be served with these types of compulsory information requests.
+Our annual transparency reports document the limited number and specific types of legal requests Mailchimp has received.
 Further, as explained above, we also have strict policies and processes in place for responding to law enforcement information requests.